Lincoln Heritage Funeral Advantage Review – Worst Insurance EVER

 Can I cash out my Lincoln Heritage life insurance policy?

-The policy builds a very small cash value slowly over time.
-It’s not designed to grow like an investment, only to cover funeral costs.
 If you want a policy that builds real value and costs less, you’ll get better results by comparing whole life plans from other top-rated companies.

 2 Comments